-Not only has Barcelona Rent a Bike become the Barcelona bike rental spot due to reliable service, durable bikes, and amazing prices (starting at €6.00) but they offer some of the most flexible rental windows in the business.
+Not only has Barcelona Rent a Bike become the Barcelona bike rental spot due to reliable service, durable bikes, and amazing prices (starting at €7.95.)
+But they also offer some of the most flexible rental windows in the business.

-Bike Rental Location and Hours
+Barcelona Bike Rental Location and Hours

 You can pick up/drop off your rental bike between 10:00 am and 8:00 pm, Monday to Sunday.